Medically review by Kim Langdon

-The reason this works is because the electrical signals reach the brain stem where they have a perfect starting point to send signals to other parts of the brain.
+The reason this works is that the electrical signals reach the brain stem where they have a perfect starting point to send signals to other parts of the brain.

 The rationale behind its strong link to inflammation is linked to vagal tone.
 Like the heart, the "tone" or overall health of it matters, and it impacts many other bodily functions.